|

 ||

 This course will be divided between short introductions and a discussion of weekly required readings.
-Class discussions will be prepared by small groups of students who will meet online with the class teacher before class and will be responsible for this session. you will also go on a fieldtrip and experiment with creative writing.
+Class discussions will be prepared by students who will be responsible for this session. you will also go on a fieldtrip and experiment with creative weather writing.
 You will receive detailed feedback on two written assignments.

 |